Some dogs walk tall,

 Clodagh stole my heart from the moment she was born and refused to give it back.
 Truth be told, we had every intention of keeping another Blue.
 She really did choose us!

 Upon arrival, Clodagh burst through her own birth sac and began to crawl across the bed.
 She was gutsy and intrepid from the get-go.
+A blonde butterball, she was constantly mistaken for one of her Wheaten brothers in the Puppy Pen.

 If Sky is a moody blue with an old soul, then Clodagh is the light to her shade.
 Consistently cheerful, she has never really tested the boundaries during the Terrible Twos, as Sky briefly did.
 My family call her Skylight.